Posted on

 Cast iron is heavy, so it’s quite durable.
 However, it’s more brittle than stainless, so it’s more likely to crack.
 Cast iron can also rust if any moisture stays in the pan.

-To avoid rust, always wipe your pan dry right after use – never air dry wet cast iron.
-(But don’t panic if you see rust.
-Simply remove the rust with a brush or sandpaper and re-reason your pan in the oven.)
-And be careful with temperature changes to avoid cracking the pan.
+Always wipe your pan dry right after use to avoid rust—never air dry wet cast iron.
+Also, be careful with temperature changes to prevent cracking the pan.

 With proper care, stainless steel and cast iron can last a lifetime.
 And that brings us to care and cleaning!